gboeer/gboeer.github.io/aboutme.md

 After my time in industry, I returned to university work for another 4 years at my former alma mater, continuing my previous projects in ecological informatics.
 During this period, I focused on developing Python software for the automatic detection and size determination of underwater organisms.
 I conducted scientific investigations of various methods for detection, segmentation, and tracking of objects, which resulted in several publications at scientific conferences and in professional journals.
 I again set up and administered multiple GPU servers for conducting machine learning experiments, further expanding my technical infrastructure expertise.

 Since 2024, I am working at [IBAK](https://www.ibak.de/en/), a leading manufacturer of sewer inspection and rehabilitation systems with over 75 years of industry expertise, where I develop AI solutions for camera-based sewer inspection systems.
 I am part of a fresh AI team with great people all around.
 I've learned many new skills that I didn't touch before, especially in the fields of CI/CD and production systems.
 Nonetheless, I can bring my previous experience in developing and evaluating computer vision and deep learning models.
-It's a rare position where I can make industrial-focused research work, which is very rare to have, and I'm glad I have the opportunity.
+It's a great position where I can make industrial-focused research work, which is very rare to have, and I'm glad I have the opportunity.

 ---